Nanto / 南砺(Toyama)

 Getting there and around

-Undeniably, Nanto's most widely-acclaimed tourist spot is the World Heritage Site — Gokayama Village.
-Of the 40 small villages in Gokayama, Ainokura Village and Suganuma Village are registered World Heritage sites.
-These gassho-style abodes, which can only be found in Shirakawa-go, Gokayama, and surrounding areas in Gifu Prefecture, offer an intriguing sense of history and tradition.
+Undeniably, the most widely acclaimed tourist spot in Nanto is the World Heritage Site - Gokayama.
+Gokayama stands for all 40 villages of the area, with Ainokura Village and Suganuma Village registered as World Heritage Sites.
+The gassho-style houses, also only found in Shirakawa-go, Gokayama, as well as the surrounding areas, offer an intriguing sense of history and tradition.

 • Nanto